-Today's OpenFlow protocol is not well suited for WiFi: it is restricted to programming flow table rules on Ethernet-based switches, and it is not possible to match on wireless frames, nor can measurements of the wireless medium be accommodated or per-frame receiver side statistics reported; it is also not possible to set per-frame or per-flow transmission settings for the WiFi datapath.
+Today's OpenFlow protocol is not well suited for WiFi: it is mainly restricted to programming flow table rules on Ethernetbased switches, and it is not possible to match on wireless frames, nor can measurements of the wireless medium be accommodated or per-frame receiver side statistics reported; it is also not possible to set per-frame or per-flow transmission settings for the WiFi datapath.
 In general, SDN+NFV have not received as much attention yet in the context of wireless

-1.1 Our Contribution
+A. Our Contribution

 This paper shows how to reap the benefits of SDN and NFV in home and enterprise WiFi networks.
 In particular, we present the design, implementation, and evaluation of OPENSDWN, a flexible WiFi architecture based on a unified, programmable control plane as illustrated in Figure 1.
 OPENSDWN allows to manage both the virtualized middleboxes as well as the wired and wireless datapath, e.g., to apply per-flow PHY and MAC layer transmission settings.
+In particular, OPENSDWN brings typical enterprise features to off-the-shelf WiFi APs and like most of today's state-of-the-art enterprise systems also works in congested environments, i.e., it introduces typical enterprise features such as band steering, client-based load-balancing, infrastructure-driven handovers, and prioritization of traffic to cheap off-the-shelf WiFi APs which are typically found in the user's premises.
+However, OPENSDWN only brings the following benefits to WiFi APs which are under its control.

-OPENSDWN comes with interesting use cases: (1) It enables service differentiation, and allows administrators or users to specify application and flow priorities on the wired and wireless portion of the network.
+OPENSDWN comes with interesting use cases: (1) It enables service differentiation, and allows administrators or users to specify application and flow priorities on their wired and wireless network.
 These priorities are implemented using a fine-grained wireless transmission control.
 (2) Using its per-client virtual access points and virtual middleboxes, OPENSDWN supports seamless user mobility, as well as flexible function allocation (e.g., function collocation at night to save energy).
-(3) Network functions such as firewalls and NATs can be deployed flexibly, e.g., outside user premises.
-(4) OPENSDWN also introduces flexibilities in terms of network control: the system exposes a participatory interface à la [17], through which users can indicate priorities for their applications.
+(3) OPENSDWN enables deploying secure and efficient WiFi hotspot services via virtual access points hosted in the Cloud, where all user traffic is en/decrypted.
+By splitting the control and the data plane related traffic, overheads can be minimized.
+(4) Network functions such as firewalls and NATs can be deployed flexibly, e.g., outside user premises.
+(5) OPENSDWN introduces flexibilities in terms of network control: the system exposes a participatory interface à la [12], which allows users to indicate application specific priorities.
 The control can also be outsourced to an Internet Service Provider (ISP), e.g., for troubleshooting.

-Figure 2: OPENSDWN extends Odin with WiFi datapath programmability (WDTX), a unified abstraction for virtualized middleboxes and access points, and a participatory interface.
+Figure 2: OPENSDWN builds upon the four building blocks: a fine-grained WiFi datapath programmability (WDTX) module, a abstraction for virtualized middleboxes (vMB), a light virtual access points (LVAPs) abstraction, and a participatory interface.

-OPENSDWN leverages the LVAP abstraction and extends Odin [42] by (see Figure 2): (1) WiFi datapath programmability, e.g., for fine-grained wireless datapath transmission control (WDTX): settings include transmission power, transmission rate as well as tailored retry chains.
-(2) A unified SDN and NFV abstraction through virtualized middleboxes and access points, e.g., to facilitate an easy handling and migration of per-client state.
-(3) A participatory interface which allows to share network control.
+OPENSDWN builds upon four building blocks (see Figure 2): (1) The Light Virtual Access Point (LVAP) [13] abstraction that allows us to address the specific requirements of WiFi networks, whilst allowing for unified management of the wired and wireless portions of the network.
+(2) WiFi datapath programmability, e.g., for fine-grained wireless datapath transmission control (WDTX): settings include transmission power, transmission rate as well as tailored retry chains.
+(3) A unified SDN and NFV abstraction through virtualized middleboxes (vMB) and access points, e.g., to facilitate an easy handling and migration of per-client state.
+(4) A participatory interface which allows to share network control.